Substra/substra/docs/source/get_started/contribute.rst

             $ make clean html

+    You can then find all the html files in the `docs/build directory`.

     You can find all the .rst documentation files in `docs/source/`

     .. hint:: give the guidelines on how the Substra documentation should look like